 A detailed procedure for properly returning telemetry devices to DSI is provided on our website: http://www.datasci.com/policies/returning-products

-Contact DSI Technical Support with any concerns or comments regarding the performance of the devices, prior to returning them, to allow for proper handling and product analysis.
+Contact DSI Technical Support with any concerns or comments regarding the performance of the devices, prior to returning them, to allow for proper handling and product investigation.

 Comments